titooo7/GFN-FPS-Unlocker/README.md

 Xiaomi Pad 5: It doesn't work, spoofing those values isn't enough

 ### TO-DO
-Spoofing Platform props.
-I tried to do it but then most of the values wouldn't be spoofed.
-I think that's not necessary but I still wanted to do it.
+Spoofing ro.sf.lcd_density.
+On devices like Xiaomi Pad 5 it needs to be changed to 450 otherwise it won't enable the 120fps option.
+I tried to do it but failed miserable (probably easy to do for a real dev).

 ### Disclaimer!!
 The user takes sole responsibility for any damage that might arise due to use of this module.